k7f/ascesis/README.md

 ## License

-The specification of `cesar` is licensed under the Creative Commons Attribution 4.0 license.
-This implementation of `cesar` is licensed under the MIT license.
+The specification of _Ascesis_ language is licensed under the Creative Commons Attribution 4.0 license.
+This implementation is licensed under the MIT license.
 Please read the [LICENSE-CC](LICENSE-CC) and [LICENSE-MIT](LICENSE-MIT) files in this repository for more information.